End-of-term activities for primary school teachers

 Download the Globingo sheet here and get started.

-4. Explore celebrations and festivals around the world
+5. Explore faith celebrations and festivals around the world

 Hanukkah